jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.BitIndexerUInt64.Length.md

 ## BitIndexerUInt64.Length Property

-The length of enumerated bits
+The number of bits indexable by this indexer.

 ```csharp
 public int Length { get; }